MohdHanoti/reading-notes/README.md

 # Reading Notes
-This website is to store the progress of software development-python course at LTUC
+This website is to store the progress of software development-python course at LTUC.
-##Code 102 - Intro to Software Development
+## Code 102 - Intro to Software Development

 intro to __css__ __html__ __js__

-##Code 201 - Foundations of Software Development
+## Code 201 - Foundations of Software Development

 intro to __css__ __html__ __js__

-##Code 301 - Intermediate Software Development
+## Code 301 - Intermediate Software Development

-##Code 401 - Advanced Software Development
+## Code 401 - Advanced Software Development